kubevault/kubevault/docs/guides/secret-engines/kv/csi-driver.md

 > New to KubeVault?
 Please start [here](/docs/concepts/README.md).

-# Manage Key/Value Secrets using the Vault CSI Driver
+# Mount Key/Value Secrets into Kubernetes pod using CSI Driver

 ## Before you Begin